Welcome to Our Blog Hiking Ontario's Bruce Trail

 The Concessions of Duncan

 Following country lanes, we navigated past the crossroads of the hamlet of Duncan, past the historical yellow brick Union Church, and past historical wooden barns with their ironic red roofs.
-These quiet concessions lasted for only 3 kilometers, taking us down Fox Ridge Rd before arriving at a BTC parking area.
-Having covered some 10 kilometers since setting out this morning, we took a break and enjoyed a treat of Cliff Bars while resting without our backpacks and hiking shoes on.
+These quiet concessions lasted for only 3 kilometres, taking us down Fox Ridge Rd before arriving at a BTC parking area.
+Having covered some 10 kilometres since setting out this morning, we took a break and enjoyed a treat of Cliff Bars while resting without our backpacks and hiking shoes on.
 With no need to rush, we enjoyed our half an hour there at the base of the hillside before packing up our wrappers, tightening our water bottle lids, and setting out again.

 Climb to McCluskey’s Rock

-Continuing to follow the road allowance of Fox Ridge, from the parking lot we trekked along the side of the escarpment before descending back down hill along a slippery and tough section of rocky scree.
+Continuing to follow the road allowance of Fox Ridge, from the parking lot we trekked along the side of the escarpment before descending back downhill along a slippery and tough section of rocky scree.
 Frustratingly, this was followed by what turned out to be a very tough climb amid the rocks through a gap to the top of the escarpment.
-Exhausted by the ascent, we quickly unstrapped our backpacks and sat for another quick break in a well forested and well shaded spot.
+Exhausted by the ascent, we quickly unstrapped our backpacks and sat for another quick break in a well-forested and well-shaded spot.
 Back on flat ground, we found a wooden sign for the Bruce Trail pointing both south and north.
 Noting that Queenston was some 455 km to the south and that Tobermory was “a mere” 415 km to the north!
 Back on the top of the escarpment, following the muddy footpath, we wove around McCluskey's Rock and promptly began our descent toward Old Baldy Conservation Area.

 Beaver Valley sketch of BTC hiking trail.